 Aim of the Portal

-The Cichorieae Systematics Portal is being established as a convenient access to the existing knowledge about this difficult group of plants, based on authoritative phylogenetic and taxonomic information as far as available.
+The Cichorieae Systematics Portal has been established to provide convenient access to the existing knowledge about this difficult group of plants, based on authoritative phylogenetic and taxonomic information as far as available.
 It is designed to serve both the specialist and the occasional visitor:

-- offering a classification of the entire group based on the latest phylogenetic and taxonomic research
+- offering a classification of the Cichorieae based on the latest phylogenetic and taxonomic research

-- providing a geographically referenced species inventory of the entire group with identification keys
+- providing a geographically referenced species inventory, with identification keys where available

-- giving species pages with descriptions, images, distributional, ecological and other data
+- giving taxon accounts with full synonymy, description, images, distributional, ecological and other data

 - instantly integrating new data and research results